 (2) If a decision to dissolve has been taken, Church Synod must issue directives concerning the liquidation of the assets of the ELCSA (N-T) and shall appoint a committee to carry out the liquidation.
 This committee must carry out the liquidation according to the directives given by Church Synod and in terms of any South African laws which may be applicable.

-(3) Any assets remaining after liquidation of the ELCSA (N-T) shall be transferred to another church, which is also a non-profit organisation, having similar objectives as the ELCSA (N-T).
+(3) Any assets remaining after liquidation of the ELCSA (N-T) shall be transferred to another Church, which is also a non-profit organisation, having similar objectives as the ELCSA (N-T).

 CHAPTER 12